monix/monix-kafka/docs/configuration.md

 ### Introduction

-Apache Kafka does provide a wide range of parameters to be configured, it allows to cover the most specific business cases and also highly recommendable to fine tune them for reaching out the best possible performance.
+_Apache Kafka_ does provide a wide range of parameters to be configured, it allows to cover the most specific business cases and also highly recommendable to fine tune them for reaching out the best possible performance.

-Monix Kafka provides file driven configuration to the user's application, so it means that the values set on [default.conf](https://github.com/monix/monix-kafka/blob/master/kafka-1.0.x/src/main/resources/monix/kafka/default.conf) represents the kafka configuration used by default.
+_Monix Kafka_ provides file driven configuration to the application, which makes it very intuitive to define and set up all these kafka default parametrization from the [default.conf](https://github.com/monix/monix-kafka/blob/master/kafka-1.0.x/src/main/resources/monix/kafka/default.conf) file.

-If a file with format `.conf` is in the folder `src/resource` of your project, will be used as a default one and from there on you can overwrite using environment variables or directly from the code.
+Indeed, any file with format `.conf` that is in `resources` folder of your project will be used as a default one and from there on you can overwrite using environment variables or directly from the code.

 Let's see how to do so in the following section.

 ### Getting started with the configuration

-As mentioned before, you can specify configuration parameters from `.conf`.
-It represents a `HOCON` file, an awesome file format that supports many features to fit your use case, with support for java format, substitutions, comments, properties-like notation, and more importantly, it allows substitution from environment variables and from your code.
+As mentioned before, you can specify configuration parameters as a `HOCON` file identified with `.conf`.
+An awesome file format that supports many features different use cases, with support for java format, substitutions, comments, properties-like notation and more importantly it allows substitution from environment variables and from your code.
-For more info see: [typesafe config](https://github.com/lightbend/config).
+For more info on how to use it see refer to the [typesafe config documentation](https://github.com/lightbend/config).

 As a quick go through, let's highlight some of the most important configuration fields:

-The first one and more important one is the kafka broker you are pointing to, being as default `localhost:9092` would probably don't need to be modified to work locally, but you would definetly have to update this one with the required bootstrap servers of your kafka cluster:
+The first and more important one is the specification of the kafka brokers, being as default `localhost:9092` would probably don't need to be modified to work locally but you would definetly have to update it with the required bootstrap servers of your kafka cluster:

 ```hocon
 kafka {